On b-bit min-wise hashing for large-scale regression and classification with sparse data: Approximation error

-\end{thm} The min-wise hashing based dimension reduction scheme appears to be well-suited to approximating signals scaled by a power of the sparsity, with the approximation error only incurring a further multiplicative term involving $\log(L)$ compared to the results of Theorems~\ref{thm:approx_error_main_binary} and \ref{thm:approx_error_main}.
+\end{thm} The min-wise hashing based dimension reduction scheme appears to be well-suited to approximating signals scaled by a power of the sparsity, with the approximation error only incurring a further multiplicative term involving $\log(L)$ compared to the results of Theorem~\ref{thm:approx_error_main_binary}.

-When the scaling function is simply the constant 1, the spread of the $\delta_i$ becomes more critical in determining how well the signal can be approximated.
-Define